pyskinas/eecs-assignments/README.md

 - The description of each assignment is taken from the course website.
 - The assignments are from Winter 2022, however the recorded lectures were from Winter 2019 and so the online material does not cover _all_ of the knowledge required for the assignments, some independent research is required.
+- Assignment 5, end of part 2 does not run properly due to a pickling error.

 ## Assignment 1 - Pytorch 101 and a kNN Classifier
 In this assignment, you will first learn how to use PyTorch on Google Colab environment.
 You will then practice putting together a simple image classification pipeline, based on the k-Nearest Neighbor, and finally will learn how to use Autograder for evaluating what you implement.
 The goals of this assignment are as follows: